if you don't find the information you need, please contact us at firstname.lastname@example.org

 Do I have to take courses in a single Area of Emphasis?

-An area of emphasis establishes a general focus to the electives you select in your major.
+An area of emphasis establishes a general focus on the electives you select in your major.
 12 credits must be completed using courses selected from a list of alternatives in each area.
-Alternative areas of emphasis include Business Management; Financial Management; Marketing, Sales and Food Industry Management; and an Individualized Area of Emphasis.
+Areas of emphasis include Agricultural Markets & Risk Management; Entrepreneurship & Business Management; Financial Analysis & Business Management; Food Sales & Industry Management; or an Individualized Area of Emphasis.
 Courses in the area of emphasis may count toward the required elective credits in Applied Economics and Economics (6-8 credits) or Carlson School of Management electives (6-8 credits).

-Are there courses which may substitute for required courses?
+Are there courses that may substitute for required courses?

-Substitutes for some foundation courses are indicated on the APAS.
+Consult with the Major Coordinator or your Academic Advisor for questions about course substitutions.
 The equivalence of transferred courses is evaluated on a case-by-case basis by petition.

 What is required for pre-AFBM majors to be admitted to the major?

-For admission to the Agricultural and Food Business Management major, pre-AFBM students must complete a minimum of 60 credits and a set of five tool courses.
-The overall GPA must be at least 2.80 and a minimum grade of C- is required in all of the tool courses – the tool course GPA must be at least 2.50.
+For admission to the Agricultural and Food Business Management major, pre-AFBM students must complete a minimum of 60 credits and a set of three tool courses.
+The overall GPA must be at least 2.50 and a minimum grade of C- is required in all of the tool courses – the tool course GPA must be at least 2.50.

 As a pre-AFBM major, when and how do I apply for admission to the major?

-After you have completed the tool courses and a minimum or 60 credits, you may apply to the major.
-An application form may be downloaded from this website and instructions for applying are on the form.
+After you have completed the tool courses and a minimum of 60 credits, you may apply to the major.
+An application form may be downloaded from this website (see link under “Requirements” on this page) and instructions for applying are on the form.